norlab/LIS-546-SPR2021/content/data-packaging.md

 # Data Packaging
 As data grow in size, and the documentation, software, and dependencies of an operating system grow in complexity - it is becoming increasingly hard to access and transfer data without a conceptual "package" to do so.

-In this week we're going to think about how both the metaphor and the practical application of "packaging" impacts data curation work.
-A warning in advance, this is a bit of a "boring" topic but it is an important one to understand for future, practical, curation work.
+In this module we're going to think about how both the metaphor and the practical application of "packaging" impacts data curation work.
+A warning in advance, this is a bit of a "boring" topic but it is an important one to understand for future practical curation work.

 My hope is that this chapter will help us begin to see how and why our work in developing metadata for data curation is paramount to sustainable access, and introduce a few broadly used standards for creating data packages.
 The readings this week reflect the emergence and complexity of this topic.

 Let's give it our best effort - choose one of the standards I've listed to do some reading of technical documentation.
 You do not have to read these standards or docs linearly - feel free to skim and get the gist of just one.

-## Chapter
 Data in the context of this book are defined as "information objects playing the role of evidence".
 Thus far, we've discussed ways to structure, tidy, and integrate data for long-term archiving and reuse.
 In doing so, we've focused on trying to ensure that data, as "evidence", remains interpretable and valuable to various end-users.
 In the next three chapters we will turn our attention to ways that data are packaged, described, and discovered by end-users.
 These are topics that impact how information objects are exchanged, and the ways that data (as evidence) is reliably evaluated for reuse.
 These three topics are, as discussed last week, a grand challenge for data curation.

-### The Concept of Packaging Data
+## The Concept of Packaging Data
 A data package is a container that includes, at minimum, a data object and its metadata (e.g. descriptive properties of the data, such as date of creation, size, format, etc.).
 At face value, a data package may similar in concept to a folder that sits on our desktop computers - these are also "containers" that can include data and metadata.
 The key difference is that a data package is an *independent* format, and is *self-describing*.
 The format independence and self-describing features or the data package enable a set of data to be meaningfully exchanged across computing environments.

 - Independent Format: The package exists as a standalone formatted file that is not a directory, but instead contains a directory of files.
 The files are encoded by the package's format.